Indian Agent (film)

+Indian Agent is a 1948 Western film starring Tim Holt.

+Plot

-Indian Agent is a 1948 Western film starring Tim Holt as a cowboy trying to convince Indians not to go on the warpath due to the activities of a corrupt Indian agent.
+A cowboy tries to convince Indians not to go on the warpath due to the activities of a corrupt Indian agent.

 Background

 The film was finished in May 1948.
 It was released in December 1948 on a double bill with He Walked By Night.

 Significance

 The so-called A Westerns are often credited with the major break throughs in movie making culture.
 So we often overlook the significance of the so-called B Westerns.
 A good example.
 Any Western Movie fan knows that the July 1950 released A Western Broken Arrow (1950 film) pioneered early attempts to bring a more positive pro-aboriginal or pro-indigenous perspective to the USA's early peoples.
 However, with this earlier movie filmed in May 1948, Writer Norman Houston, Producer Herman Schlom, and the All-Time Movie Volume Western Movie Director Lesley Selander, advanced "the goal posts" even closer to that date in July 1950 with this December 1948 released B Western movie which portrayed the USA's earliest people in a more positive light.